E-INVOICING IN INDIA BECOMES MANDATORY

 Businesses with aggregate turnover of more than ₹ 500 CR in the previous financial year are mandatorily required to comply with e-invoicing in the first phase starting 01 October 2020 and businesses having a turnover of INR 100 crore or more with effect from 01 April 2020.

-Information required to generate an E-Invoice in GST:
+Information required to generate an E-Invoice in India for GST: